 - You know web performance is important, but what is constitutes web performance?
 This article introduces the components of performance, from web page loading and rendering, including how your content makes it into your users browser to be viewed, to what groups of people we need to consider when thinking about performance.

 - How do users perceive performance?

-More important than how fast your website is in milliseconds, is how fast your users perceive your site to be.
+- More important than how fast your website is in milliseconds, is how fast your users perceive your site to be.
 These perceptions are impacted by actual page load time, idling, responsiveness to user interaction, and the smoothness of scrolling and other animations.
 In this article, we discuss the various loading metrics, animation, and responsiveness metrics, along with best practices to improve user perception, if not the actual timings.

-- Web performance basics
+- Measuring performance

 - HTML performance features

-- Some attributes and the source order of your markup can impact the performance or your website.
+- Some attributes and the source order of your mark-up can impact the performance or your website.
 By minimizing the number of DOM nodes, making sure the best order and attributes are used for including content such as styles, scripts, media, and third-party scripts, you can drastically improve the user experience.
 This article looks in detail at how HTML can be used to ensure maximum performance.